 - Brown Sugar

 Now I am going to be totally honest about making the butterscotch custard filling that goes into the pie shell.
-I have had massive failures and have learned it takes a while to cook the pudding until it is thick, I mean thick.
+I have had massive failures and have learned it takes a while to cook the custard until it is thick, I mean thick.
 The eggs and the flour in the custard need to cook long enough to set up, and you need to stir constantly.

 Once the filling is cooked pour it into the pre-baked pie shell.
 I don’t ever recall my grandmother making a meringue to top any pies, it just wasn’t her thing, but today I think a nice fluffy meringue will jazz up this pie.